kireikov/kireikov/README.md

 ## Background

-- **Product manager** at 168robotics (outdoor autonomous cleaners) — 2023–2025
+- **Chief product manager** at 168robotics (outdoor autonomous cleaners) — 2023–2025
 - **Independent consultant / interim CPO** — 2014–2023
-- **Business partner** on the MFC project for the Republic of Sakha (Yakutia) — 2009–2011.
+- **Project and product lead** on the MFC project for the Republic of Sakha (Yakutia) — 2009–2011.
 Awarded by the President of Sakha for socio-economic contribution.
 - **NES** (MAE'14) · **OmSU** (Economist, 2004)

 ## Open to

 Senior / Lead / CPO roles in AI-native product work.
 Moscow-based; open to remote or relocation.
-Happy to work with foreign teams via ИП/самозанятость.
+Happy to work with foreign teams.

 Reach me: [akireykov@nes.ru](mailto:akireykov@nes.ru) · [Telegram @andreynki](https://t.me/andreynki)